b-crawl/bcrawl/README.md

   - v1.12.1: Shock has a higher power cap.
 (25 -> 35)
   - v1.12.1: Summon Ice Beast has a lower summon cap.
 (3 -> 2)
   - v1.12.1: Static Discharge is just Air, instead of Air/Conjurations.
+  - v1.14.1: Infestation is now a level 6 Hexes/Poison/Transmutation spell that creates Hornets or Spark Wasps depending on spell power.
+  - v1.14.1: Freezing Cloud is now Ice/Air.

 #### Removed Spells
   - Summon Guardian Golem